w0006887/modules/0414/mdModule.md

   * [https://github.com](https://github.com) This is the primary interface to interact with a repository.
 The main purpose of this interface is to manage the repository.
 This interface has limited capability to edit and preview Markdown files.
   * [https://github.dev](https://gibhub.dev) This is an experimental web-based VSCode interface.
 The editing and previewing abilities are more advanced.
 However, the Grammarly browser plug-in does not work in the editor.
   * [https://proftak.github.io/modules](https://proftak.github.io/modules) This is the *publication* interface.
 All Markdown documents are rendered as HTML documents.
 This interface is useful for publishing content.
 It is easy to print from this interface.
 * Revision control: depending on the repository, there are many actions associated with revision control.
-GitHub is the defacto standard of cloud-based revision control using the utility program `git`.
+GitHub is the de facto standard of cloud-based revision control using the utility program `git`.
 As an overview, GitHub offers the following:
   * Automatic conversion from Markdown to HTML.
 This feature is utilized so that all the resources are viewable in a web browser.
   * Markdown files can be downloaded.
 This is because the repository is public.
   * Any GitHub registered user can "edit in place."
-This automatically creates a new branch from the MAIN branch that everyone access by default.
+This automatically creates a new branch from the MAIN branch that everyone accesses by default.
   * A branch can remain independent permanently.
   * Revisions of the MAIN branch can be applied to a branch so that the branch incorporates the latest enhancements.
   * A branch can be merged to the MAIN branch, this makes it easy for any to contribute revisions and improvements.
-  * GitHub provides means to report issues and facilitate discussions.
+  * GitHub provides a means to report issues and facilitate discussions.
 This allows people who do not wish to make changes to the repository to make suggestions.

 # What does it mean to students?

 * Free, as in free beer.
 The content is free of charge.
   * You can download and/or print the content without worries of copyright infringement.
 * Free, as in freedom.
 Everyone has permission to make changes.
 However, please observe the Creative Commons licence as specified in the [LICENCE](../LICENCE) document.
-  * You can make changes, add your notes to the documents.
+  * You can make changes, and add your notes to the documents.
   * You can share the content with anyone, except for commercial purposes.

 # Suggestions